geolessel/react-phoenix/README-phoenix-1.3.md

 Functions to make rendering React.js components easy in Phoenix.

 Combined with the javascript also included in this package, rendering React components in your Phoenix views is now much easier.
-Using the Phoenix default of Webpack, this package can make getting React into your application much faster than switching over to a different system.
+The module was built with Brunch in mind (vs Webpack).
+Since Phoenix uses Brunch by default, this package can make getting React into your application much faster than switching over to a different system.

-> Note regarding Phoenix version 1.3
->
-> Phoenix 1.3 and earlier use Brunch by default instead of Webpack for asset compilation.
-> The setup for apps using Brunch is different than apps using Webpack.
-If you'd like to
-> read the old guide for 1.3/Brunch, you can read the [Phoenix 1.3 README](README-phoenix-1.3.md).

 > Note regarding Phoenix versions < 1.3
 >